Skip to Content

 So after your long day of adventuring around the area, grab some food and a local beer to wind down from the day.
 Oh, and be sure to grab a Dead Horse Ale, one of the best brews they make!

-19. Eat at the food truck park
+20. Eat at the food truck park

 I had the best quesadilla of my life while in Moab.
 Seriously, writing this makes me want to go back.
-So obviously my favorite truck was the Quesadilla Mobilla, which happens to also be one of the top rated restaurants in town.
+So obviously my favorite truck is the Quesadilla Mobilla, which happens to also be one of the top rated restaurants in town.

-20. Air tour of Arches and Canyonlands
+21. Air tour of Arches and Canyonlands

 Seeing a destination from the air is a unique perspective and a totally different experience than seeing it from the ground.
 It’s a thrilling new way to experience the natural beauty of the area.